inseri-swiss/inseri-core-wp/docs/blocks/zenodo.md

 ### Show block

-If the source only serves a single file you can hide the block.
+The block can be hidden from readers but its content is still available as input for other blocks.
+You can hide it only if the source serves a single file.

 ## Examples